verygood-ops/open-metrics-multi-tenancy-kit/README.md

 open-metrics-multi-tenancy-kit
 =================================

-`open-metrics-multi-tenancy-kit` implements multi-tenancy for metrics collection, rules management and exposition in Cortex environments, via `OpenMetricsRule` Kubernetes resource.
+`open-metrics-multi-tenancy-kit` implements multi-tenancy for metrics collection and rules management in Cortex environments, configured via `OpenMetricsRule` Kubernetes resource.

 An example `OpenMetricsRule` is below.